pulumi/pulumi-hugo/themes/default/content/case-studies/lykke.md

 ## Challenges Faced

 Lykke originally built a monolithic stack with a wide variety of components.
-The engineering team wanted to adopt a serverless architecture and in April 2019, they decided to build a completely new infrastructure to support new applications - all without a dedicated ops team.
-To add to the complexity, the group needed to accurately model key parts of their infrastructure and create abstractions that would simplify scaling and make it accessible to both-back end and front-end engineers.
+The engineering team wanted to adopt a serverless architecture and in April 2019, they decided to build a completely new infrastructure to support new applications -- all without a dedicated ops team.
+To add to the complexity, the group needed to accurately model key parts of their infrastructure and create abstractions that would simplify scaling and make it accessible to both back-end and front-end engineers.
 This greenfield project was an exciting opportunity to select best-in-class solutions that worked well with their chosen cloud provider, AWS, and were compatible with their preferred engineering tools and frameworks -- React Native, .NET Core, and serverless architecture.

 ## Solution: Pulumi Crosswalk and Infrastructure-as-Code

 Lykke engineering head Damian Hickey had been aware of Pulumi since the company launched in 2017 and decided to deploy the new infrastructure using [Pulumi Crosswalk for AWS](/crosswalk/aws/).
 This allowed him to design and manage infrastructure within his development team, rather than building a dedicated ops team.
-Crosswalk also provided Lykke with built-in Well Architected patterns and best practices - helping the team move new applications into production faster.
+Crosswalk also provided Lykke with built-in Well-Architected patterns and best practices -- helping the team move new applications into production faster.

 With Pulumi, Damian’s team quickly set up their infrastructure without having to learn a new, proprietary programming language.
 In addition to creating their own abstractions, models, and best-practice files, Lykke was also able to take advantage of pre-built templates and libraries available right out of the box.

-Lykke is now running multiple accounts with many core services each - all defined and managed with Pulumi.
+Lykke is now running multiple accounts with many core services each -- all defined and managed with Pulumi.
 Pulumi Crosswalk allows the team to dynamically spin up instances through a single pull request within the stack and manage across multiple environments as needed.

 ## Results

 One of the biggest considerations for the team was cost management.
 Pulumi helped Lykke adopt cloud-native architectures faster and migrate to managed services like Amazon Elastic Kubernetes Service (EKS) .
 This helped the Lykke team to run their services more efficiently, reducing costs by at least 20% and making their services more scalable.

-Pulumi Crosswalk also helped the team to configure services like Amazon VPC using only a dozen lines of code - something that required 10x more configuration with other IaC tools.
-The code review process also became faster, with infrastructure changes taking hours, rather than days to deliver.
+Pulumi Crosswalk also helped the team to configure services like Amazon VPC using only a dozen lines of code -- something that required 10x more configuration with other IaC tools.
+The code review process also became faster, with infrastructure changes taking hours, rather than days, to deliver.

 Within a month of adopting Pulumi, Lykke deployed core supporting infrastructure for a new product.
 By improving overall productivity for their development team, Lykke was able to deliver the new product to production customers in a matter of months.
 Lykke is also adopting a comprehensive approach to infrastructure policy using Pulumi’s CrossGuard framework.
 This ensures that internal security, compliance and cost management policies are automatically enforced through policy-as-code.